Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-In lieu of flowers, donations may be made in memory of Simone Hamel to a charity of the donor’s choice.
+Memorial donations can be made to a charity of choice.

 Adam’s Funeral Home of Notre Dame de Lourdes, Manitoba in care of arrangements.
 Phone 204-248-2201.
 To view the service details and leave condolences, please visit www.afh.ca